 Business to business companies are often frustrated by the way that global marketing approaches are often founded on business to consumer assumptions.
 However, there’s a lot that B2B firms need to learn from B2B marketing, especially in taking an honest look at which of a brand’s domestic strengths really are strengths in international markets.
 For marketing guidance contact www.upswellmarketing.com.

-Most technology businesses are immediately marketing across borders.
+Most technology businesses are immediately marketing across borders with merchandise and more.
 Many of the 20th century barriers to trade are lower, allowing firms to spread, or even reduce, costs while increase their revenues and profit.
 However, there are at least three ways to approach that.

 - Low-hanging fruit: Some try to focus on niche segments where those differences will be minimum, for example, international subsidiaries of their domestic clients: they are marketing one solution internationally while ignoring differences in local needs as far as possible.
 This is especially useful when buyer needs around the world are converging.
 Generally, in a B2B technology setting, there are several external forces which support that including the recommendations of analyst research

 - Anticipate the local: Others try to anticipate how their solution needs to address differences between their domestic market and their target export markets.
 These confront the differences in the needs of buyers, channels and business approaches: each country requires an individual marketing strategy, and often a reconfiguration of the solution.
 This is facilitated by local production and local delivery of solutions.
 Custom made enamel pins can help your business grow.